pminasandra/tracktorlive/DOCS/04-cli.md

     tracktorlive gui --camera 0
     ```

+    (0 indicates the index of the default camera.
+If the camera index is
+    unknown, try using v4l2-ctl --list-devices or ls /dev/video* to see
+    available devices, or try other numbers, usually 0 - 6.)

     To get parameters from a pre-recorded video, use:

     ```bash
-    tracktorlive gui --file /path/to/file
+    tracktorlive gui --file </path/to/file>
     ```

+    Change ‘/path/to/file’ to your real file name and path, such as
+    `./video.mp4`
+    if your working directory is set to the folder where your video(s) are saved
+        or if full path `~/home/rogerrabbit/Desktop/video.mp4` if working in the
+        home directory.

-    The `tracktorlive gui` command also has an `--out /path/to/outfile.json`
+    The `tracktorlive gui` command also has an `--out </path/to/outfile.json>`
     argument, by which you can directly store the output of the GUI parameter fixing
     method into a .json file.
 These files are important for launching servers.